 Select “Fit to Canvas without cropping” as your resize method.
 This ensures that designs maintain their proper proportions.

 Go to Settings > Export.
 Use the naming parameters to set up your preferred file naming convention.
+This helps organize your final files systematically.

 Return to the main window and click “Start Generating”.